 Few know that Denmark has its own Camino route called Hærvejen (“The Army Road”, also known as “The Oxen Road”), which is the most famous hiking trail in the country.
 It was established in the Middle Ages as an important route for the transport of animals and goods, as well as for pilgrims and armies.
 The trail runs all the way from the historic town of Viborg to Hamburg in Germany.
 Hærvejen was designated a European Cultural Route in 2010.
-On this section of the route from Viborg to Jelling you get up close with both nature and history, as you walk between two of Denmark’s most beautiful historic towns: Viborg with its famous cathedral and medieval streets and Jelling with its 10th-century stones with runic inscriptions proclaiming Dane’s conversion to Christianity.
+On this section of the route from Viborg to Jelling, you get up close with both nature and history, as you walk between two of Denmark’s most beautiful historic towns: Viborg with its famous cathedral and medieval streets and Jelling with its 10th-century stones with runic inscriptions proclaiming Dane’s conversion to Christianity.

-- Enjoy historic Viborg
+- The historic city of Viborg

 - Experience the beautiful landscapes of Lake Hald, Lake Bølling and the hills of Dollerup

 - Walk along the beautiful inland dunes of Sepstrup and Vrads Sande

 - Explore the kings’ town of Jelling with its famous rune stones and burial mounds

 Click to view map

 Day 1: Arrive Viborg